 Stage 5: Workflow automation

 AI starts to feel like part of the engine.
-Reporting, segmentation, campaign generation—some of it becomes automated.
+Reporting, segmentation, campaign generation… some of it becomes automated.
 Zapier, Make or n8n glue together HubSpot, Google Ads, creative tools and analytics.
-You now juggle both dedicated tools (like Jasper, Synthesia) and built-in AI (like HubSpot, Meta’s creative tools).

 AI built into daily operations and workflows.